Updated Jun 18, 2026§ For Everyday Items

 Not every popular tracker works with Google Find Hub, and two names cause consistent confusion: Samsung SmartTag 2 and UGREEN FineTrack.

-Does Samsung SmartTag 2 Work with Google Find Hub?
+Samsung SmartTag 2 and Google Find Hub Compatibility

 No. SmartTag 2 uses Samsung’s SmartThings Find network, not Find Hub.